 Visual aides will be posted from a PC

-Thanks to the more powerful processor of Nintendo’s console, this classic remake benefitted from a realistic rendering of the mansion, and the result is the joy of watching your character walk though hauntingly beautiful stills with a soft color saturation.
+Thanks to the more powerful processor of Nintendo’s console, this classic remake benefitted from a realistic rendering of the mansion, and the result is the joy of watching your character walk though hauntingly beautiful stills in a softer saturation.
 Visually, this is the video game equivalent of makeup and effects utilized to exceed budgetary constraints to a level that is not even funny.
 It is as if it were in mockery of the limitations inevitably imposed on every game designer.
 Consider it a triumph to not merely succumb to the BluRay reissue of old releases ploy, although it is more than the film remakes simply practiced on a video game medium.
 The game has enough new additions to elevate to more than just a more technically proficient reprise.